bdschi1/llm-finance-evals/README.md

 ## Author and context

 These evals are based on my experience as a **long/short healthcare portfolio manager and research lead**, building and running fundamental and factor-aware equity strategies across multi-manager and owner-operated funds.
+Global long/short hiring, training, and management multiple Analyst teams.
+Launched funds.
+Managed laege books through various market regimes.
+Turning domain expertise into structured portfolio workflows, code, datasets, risk metrics, and evaluation frameworks.
 The focus here is on tasks that actually show up in live workflows, including:

 - Pre- and post-earnings work